Andre0991/vilpy/README.md

 ### [`lispy`](https://github.com/abo-abo/lispy/)
 `vilpy` has some important differences from its big brother.

-In particular, it attempts to respect the following design goals (mostly not taken into practice yet):
+In particular, it attempts to respect the following design goals:
-- Be vimmier: avoid using modifier keys and prefer composability over specialization
+- **Be vimmier**: the default keybindings resemble vim more than `lispy` (note that if you do not know vim, it's okay. `lispy` keybindings are arguably not super emacs-y either, so either way you would have to invest some time in learning some keys.)
-- Reduce the feature set to navigation and evaluation functions.
+- **Reduce the feature set to navigation and evaluation functions**.
 We don't need debugging and tags features.
 Refactoring commands can be leveraged from other packages.
-- Prefer to leverage Emacs built-in functions whenever possible.
-- Implement a uniform API that works well with all supported languages.
-Alternatively: avoid language-specific commands.
-- Rely on fewer external dependencies.
-- Drop support for non-lisps languages.
+This makes `vilypy` easier to maintain and understand.
+- **Have a reduced, but reliable set of commands that works well with all supported languages.** The original `lispy` has some nice refactoring tools, but they mostly works for Emacs Lisp.
+This adds confusion for people trying to use it, as it is not always clear if some command will work for a given language.
+- **Rely on fewer external dependencies**.
+This also makes `vilpy` easier to maintain.
+Currently, its only dependency is `avy`, which is essential for navigation commands.
+- **Drop support for non-lisps languages**.
+While the prospect of using `vilpy` in other languages is interesting, this is not very well tested and not a priority.
+That said, you can always invoke `vilpy-mode` manually and see what happens.
-- Use less magic.
+- **Be less magic**.
 For example, in the original `lispy`, the function for evaluating the last sexp also uses `setq` when evaluating `defvars`. `vilpy` does not try to guess your intent. `vilpy` is intentionally dumber.
-- For evaluation features, just depend on public functions from external packages.
+- **Do not inject language-specific code**.
 For example, `lispy` loads `le-clojure.clj` when you use `cider` for providing some features such as getting bindings from `let` when evaluating forms.
 This relies on injecting dependencies to `cider` and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552). `vilpy` simple uses `cider-eval*` functions.

 That said, `lispy` has more features, including debugging and refactoring capabilities and support more languages.
 If you want a more featureful package, go for it.